crcn-archive/mojo-views/README.md

 #### list.source

-The source of the list
+The source of the list.
+This should be a [bindable.Collection](https://github.com/classdojo/bindable.js).

 #### list.modelViewClass